 NYPGA Calls on State to Approve Finger Lakes Facility and Upgrade Our Propane Infrastructure

-Download a Brochure that explains the Issue
+Download a brochure that explains the shortage (February 2014)

 Tell Gov. Cuomo, DEC Commissioner Joseph Martens, and your legislator to say “YES” to the Finger Lakes Storage Project!!I’m a New York Resident » I live outside New York »